Kimberly J. Benjamin, Founder & Managing Attorney

-There are countless rules that sex offenders in Missouri must follow in order to avoid legal consequences.
+There are countless rules that sexual offenders in MO must follow to avoid legal consequences.
 For example, some offenders are ordered to stay at least 500 feet away from school grounds.

 Missouri Sex Offender Registry Removal

 A Missouri sex offender law was recently passed that allows certain sex offenders to remove their names from the state’s sex offender registry.
-As a result of this Missouri sex offender law, many sex offenders are now eligible for removal from the registry for the first time.
+As a result of this law, many convicted sex offenders are now eligible for removal for the first time.

-The court will immediately dismiss the petition if it does not contain the appropriate information, including your name, sex, race, date of birth, Social Security number, address, place of employment, offenses committed, date of registration, and case number.
+The court will immediately dismiss the petition if it does not contain the appropriate information, including your name, sex, race, date of birth, Social Security number, address, place of employment, sexual offenses committed, date of registration, and case number.

-The attorney needs to be notified in case he would like to fight your removal from the registry.
-Prosecuting attorneys are allowed to present evidence to the court in an effort to convince the judge to deny your request.
+The attorney needs to be notified in case he would like to fight your removal from the list.
+Prosecuting attorneys are allowed to present evidence to the court to convince the judge to deny your request.
 The attorney will also attempt to notify the victims of the crime, who are allowed to attend your hearings.

 At this point, the court will need to review your petition and criminal records to determine if you qualify for removal.
 The court will also need to take the prosecution’s argument-if one was presented-into consideration.

 Missouri Sexting Laws

 Most teenagers have cell phones, which has taken flirtation and dating to an entirely new level that is often illegal.
-Sexting, or sending and receiving nude or sexually explicit photographs via electronic means, can constitute child pornography.
+Sexting, sending and receiving nude or sexually explicit photographs via electronic means, can constitute child pornography.

-Under Missouri sex offender laws, any nude or sexually explicit picture of a child under the age of 18 constitutes child pornography.
-As a result, in certain circumstances, teenagers can be prosecuted on child pornography charges as a result of what they may consider to be innocent sexting.
-There are different statutes under both state and federal law that may lead to criminal charges for sexting.
+Under Missouri laws, any nude or sexually explicit picture of a child under 18 constitutes child pornography.
+As a result, teenagers can be prosecuted on child pornography charges in certain circumstances due to what they may consider being innocent sexting.

-For example, pursuant to Mo.
+For example, under Mo.
 Rev. Stat. § 573.037, it is illegal to knowingly or recklessly possess child pornography involving a minor under the age of 18 or obscene material portraying what appears to be a minor under the age of 18.

-Possesses more than 20 still images of child pornography or obscene still images,
+- Possesses more than 20 still images of child pornography or obscene still images,

-Has a prior conviction for an offense under this section
+- Has a prior conviction for an offense under this section

 A Class D felony conviction can result in up to seven years in prison, although a judge has the discretion to order less than one year in jail upon conviction, along with a maximum of $10,000 fine.
 A Class B felony conviction can result in a prison sentence ranging from five to 15 years.

-These individuals are at risk for significant terms of incarceration if convicted, as well as mandatory sex offender registration.
-The penalties for this offense become even more severe if the adult persuades the minor to participate in the creation of sexually explicit images.
+These individuals are at risk for significant terms of incarceration if found guilty, as well as mandatory sex offenders registration.
+The penalties become even more severe if the adult persuades the minor to create sexually explicit images.

-A 17-year-old can be prosecuted as an adult, and once he or she turns 18, possessing sexually explicit images of a 15- or 16-year-old can be construed as child pornography.
+A 17-year-old can be prosecuted as an adult, and once they turn 18, possessing sexually explicit images of a 15- or 16-year-old can be construed as child pornography.
 This can lead to felony charges and mandatory sex offender registration in the event of a conviction, which can permanently alter the course of a young person’s life.